 Astaxanthin (pronounced “as-ta-zan-thin”) is a very unique carotenoid that is known for giving many fish and shellfish a bright pink color like shrimp and salmon.
 The purest form of this powerful antioxidant property is derived from a very small algae.

 Collagen is the primary structural protein that makes up all of our connective tissue.
 It is often credited for providing skin’s strength.
 Paired with soft keratin, collagen is a fibrous tissue that is crucial for healthy, vibrant skin.
-This is one reason collagen treatments are popular in the field of cosmetic surgery.
-However, those therapies usually involve injecting collagen directly under the skin, which is far more invasive than simply getting sufficient amounts in your diet through food and supplements.
+This is one reason collagen is so popular.
+Simply getting sufficient amounts in your diet through food can be challenging so supplements can also support.

 Though collagen is not found in the typical diet, bone broth is gaining popularity for its collagen content.
 Otherwise, the body must produce collagen through the consumption of two key amino acids: lysine and proline.
 Lysine and proline are found in meat, eggs, dairy, soy, and seafood.
 Beans, lentils and nuts are excellent vegetarian sources of lysine and proline.
 In order for the body to convert lysine and proline into collagen, vitamin C is also required.

 Ceramides are a family of lipid molecules that are popular in skincare supplements and topical lotions due to their moisturizing ability.
 The effects of aging and exposure to harsh elements, like wind and sun, can deplete the skin’s natural lipids.
 These lipids play an important role in retaining the skin’s moisture and protecting the top layer of the skin’s cells from damage.

 Taken orally, ceramides can boost collagen production from within.
-If using plant-based supplements is important to you, be sure to double-check the source of your ceramides supplement, as they can be derived from wheat-extract preparations or produced synthetically.
+If using plant-based supplements is important to you, be sure to double-check the source of your ceramides supplement, as they can be derived from wheat or rice-extract preparations or produced synthetically.
+For those who are gluten sensitive, rice extract preparations may be ideal.